 - A newborn child.
 The effective date of coverage for a newborn child will be the child's date of birth provided that the subscriber formally notifies Blue Cross and Blue Shield within 30 days of the date of birth.
 (A claim for the enrolled mother's maternity admission may be considered by Blue Cross and Blue Shield to be this notice when the subscriber's coverage is a family plan.)
 This health plan provides coverage for newborn infants for injury and sickness.
 This includes the necessary care and treatment of medically diagnosed congenital defects, birth abnormalities, and premature birth.
 The coverage for these services is subject to all of the provisions of this health plan. - An adopted child.
-The effective date of coverage for an adopted child will be the date of placement with the subscriber for the purpose of adoption.
+The effective date of coverage for an adopted child will be the date of placement of the child with the subscriber for the purpose of adoption.
 The effective date of coverage for an adoptive child who has been living with the subscriber and for whom the subscriber has been getting foster care payments will be the date the petition to adopt is filed.
 If the subscriber is enrolled under a family plan as of the date he or she assumes custody of a child for the purpose of adoption, the child's health care services for injury or sickness will be covered from the date of custody.
 (This coverage is provided without a waiting period or pre-existing condition restriction.)
 This includes the necessary care and treatment of medically diagnosed congenital defects, birth abnormalities, and premature birth.
-The coverage for these services is subject to all of the provisions of this health plan. - A child who is recognized under a Qualified Medical Child Support Order as having the right to enroll for health care coverage. - An unmarried full-time student dependent child age 24 or under who lives with the subscriber or the spouse on a regular basis and who does not otherwise qualify as an eligible dependent as described above in this section.
-In this case, the subscriber must give written verification to Blue Cross and Blue Shield that the child is a full-time student at an accredited educational institution.
-This coverage ends when the student turns age 25 or marries or on November 1st after the date the student discontinues full-time classes or graduates, whichever comes first.
-There is one exception.
-A dependent student who takes a leave of absence from a post-secondary school for a medical reason may be eligible to remain enrolled under the subscriber's individual contract.
-This continued coverage is provided only when the student takes a medically necessary leave of absence (or he or she experiences any other change in enrollment status that would impact his or her eligibility for coverage) due to a serious illness or injury.
-The attending physician must certify this in writing.
-The subscriber must give the physician's written statement to Blue Cross and Blue Shield.
-In this case, the child will continue to be covered until one year from the date the leave of absence begins or until the date on which the coverage would otherwise end, whichever comes first.
+The coverage for these services is subject to all of the provisions of this health plan. - A newborn infant of an enrolled dependent child immediately from the moment of birth and continuing after, until the enrolled dependent child is no longer eligible as a dependent.